SHAYAN3519/SHAYAN3519.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am PhD student at UMass Amherst, specializing in the development of advanced 5G edge IoT devices.
-My PhD is under the suoervision of Dr. Taqi Raza at Khwarzimi Lab.
+My PhD is under the suoervision of Dr. Taqi Raza at Khwarizmi Lab.